 - the Florentine game of Minchiate, played with 97 or sometimes 98 cards, which was very popular in central and southern Italy in the 17th and 18th centuries, but seems unfortunately to have died out early in the twentieth century;

 - the forms of Tarocchi played in Bologna with their special 62 card pack.
-An example is:
+For example Ottocento and Quattro Scartate.

-Games of type II and type III use the normal card values already described, but are distinguished by the way that the fool is used.
-The classic role of the fool is as a card which can be played at any time instead of following suit or trumping, but loses the trick.
+Games of type II and type III use the normal card values: the only counting cards are the fool, trump 21, trump 1 and the four picture cards in each suit.
+Type II is distinguished from type III by the way that the fool is used.
+The classic use of the fool is as a card which can be played to any trick instead of following suit or trumping, but loses the trick.
 It is used this way games of type I, and also in the type II games: